ehayman/the-yellow-shelf/src/pages/blog/12-best-books-for-female-entrepeneurs.md

 When I moved here, I moved for a relationship.
 I thought by being aware of the cliche, I could avoid the inevitable.
 As the relationship waxed and waned, so too did Paris.
 When I briefly moved out, the inevitable bureaucracy involved with moving became a monitor strapped around my ankle, an ever-present force dragging me further into the ground.
 Every negative interaction was heightened into a never-ending loop, forever circling around and around in my brain.

-But when things were good - when we picnicked in the parks, drank wine without judgement, sought each other in the dark - every detail, every grandiose door, every gargoyle face stared back at me with the absurd joy of the inanity of a city made by one architect.
+But when things were good - when we picnicked in the parks, drank wine without judgement, sought each other in the dark - every detail, every grandiose door, every gargoyle face stared back at me with the absurd joy of the inanity of <a href="https://en.wikipedia.org/wiki/Georges-Eug%C3%A8ne_Haussmann">a city made by one architect</a>.

 And when things ended, I went for a walk and sat for a while at a cafe.
 There I was, in a city like any other, needing to figure out a way to keep moving forward.